Europäische und Internationale Kooperationen

 Horizon 2020 Success

-The Institute of Chemistry and Biology (ICBT) has been remarkably successful in the first calls of Horizon 2020, winning three proposals bringing in total approximately 2 million euros for the institute, thanks to our excellent research and outstanding scientists, cutting-edge technologies, and strong European R&I strategy as well as efficient professional networks.
+The Institute of Chemistry and Biotechnology (ICBT) has been remarkably successful in the first calls of Horizon 2020, winning three proposals bringing in total approximately 2 million euros for the institute, thanks to our excellent research and outstanding scientists, cutting-edge technologies, and strong European R&I strategy as well as efficient professional networks.
 For more information please contact Dr. Agnes Zoller.

 At the moment we are working on three Horizon 2020 projects under the SPIRE umbrella: